 Scorpio is the only pure tanker play in our 7-stock best shipping stocks list.
 This is because most container ship lessors appear to feature outsized risk/reward investment cases.
 Nevertheless, tankers have already entered what appears to be a super-cycle.

-With a fleet of 113 tankers, Scorpio is the world’s largest product tanker owner, which places the company in the perfect spot to take advantage of the ongoing market situation.
-Tanker rates have already more than doubled compared to last year.
-Further Russian sanctions won’t be going anyway any time soon.
+With a fleet of 112 tankers, Scorpio is the world’s largest product tanker owner, which places the company in the perfect spot to take advantage of the ongoing market situation.
+Tanker rates are currently hovering quite higher compared to their historical average.
+Further, Russian sanctions won’t be going anyway any time soon.

-These factors, combined with the fact that the tanker order book is currently at just 5% of the global tanker fleet (i.e., limited supply of tankers in the future), Scorpio could be printing cash for years to come.
+These factors, combined with the fact that the tanker order book is currently below 10% of the global tanker fleet (i.e., limited supply of tankers in the future), Scorpio could be printing cash for years to come.

 Nevertheless, the shipping stocks presented here come with great qualities.
-Excluding Scorpio, the companies we discussed currently offer sizable dividends, with most being well-covered.
+Several companies we discussed in this article currently offer sizable dividends, with most being well-covered.

-We have specifically selected shipping stocks that offer multi-year charter coverage, and an above-average margin of safety for their dividends.
-Still, if you do invest in the shipping industry, it is important to monitor your investments.
+We have specifically opted for shipping stocks that offer multi-year charter coverage, and an above-average margin of safety for their dividends.
+Still, if you do invest in the shipping industry, it is important to constantly monitor your investments.

 At Sure Dividend, we often advocate for investing in companies with a high probability of increasing their dividends each and every year.